SourceMation/charts/charts/sonarqube/README.md

 ## Before Installation

-The installation of cert-manager is required according to the instructions provided in the README file of the latest version: https://github.com/SourceMation/charts/tree/main/charts/cert-manager
+* The installation of cert-manager is required according to the instructions provided in the README file of the latest version: https://github.com/SourceMation/charts/tree/main/charts/cert-manager

+* An ingress controller must be installed within the cluster.

 ## After Installation